Daniel Warren Johnson: Career

 In addition to receiving the Comic book.com Golden Issues Award for Best Artist in 2021, he has also received an award from the Ohio Digital Library.
-In 2022, he received an award for Best Limited Series by the Eisner Awards.
-His works have been published in five languages.
+In 2022, he received a nomination for Best Limited Series by the Eisner Awards.
+He went on to win three Eisner Awards: Best Publication for Teens in 2023 for Do a Powerbomb, as well as Best Writer/Artist and Best Continuing Series for Transformers.
+His works have been published in six languages.